simonrodgers/graphconnectivity/README.md

 Code usage
 ----------

-Vertexes are created implicitly by creating edges between vertexes.
+Vertexes are created implicitly by creating edges.
 Vertexes are represented by unique Strings.

     Builder b = MostConnectedVertexGraphIterator.newBuilder();
     b.addEdge("a", "b");